Women’s History and Resource Center

 Inspirational Women Coloring Book

-GFWC Kansas City Athenaeum (KS) donated $3,300 to the Kansas City Public Library to cover the cost of printing 5,000 coloring books depicting eight Kansas City women instrumental in the women’s suffrage movement.
+GFWC Kansas City Athenaeum (MO) donated $3,300 to the Kansas City Public Library to cover the cost of printing 5,000 coloring books depicting eight Kansas City women instrumental in the women’s suffrage movement.
 A downloadable coloring book was posted on the library’s website when COVID-19 mandates forced the closing of the library until late summer 2020.

 When COVID-19 mandates forced cancellation of its in-person 130th anniversary celebration, Fowler Improvement Association (CA) chose to celebrate its 130-year history by “giving back” to its community.
 Five projects were chosen that would have impact on specific community needs: 130 canned goods for those in need, 130 pairs of eyeglasses, 130 pairs of socks for the homeless, 130 pairs of used tennis shoes, and 130 blankets and towels for the local animal shelter.